 - Be aware: you are fee liable for any course dropped after the Add/Drop period.
-Fee petitions to be submitted through the Controller’s Office <Link>
+Fee petitions to be submitted through the Controller’s Office.

-Late Withdraw Petitions are reviewed by a committee consisting of the Associate Director of Academic Programs, an Academic Advisor and a faculty member.
+Late Withdraw Petitions are reviewed by a committee consisting of the Director of Academic Programs, the Retention Advisor and a faculty member.

 Note* Also make sure the accompanying instructions that we have typed up includes the references A and B, or make it Part 1 and 2, whatever you like better but they DO GO TOGETHER and you cannot turn in a petition without the memorandums.